uwdata/arquero/docs/api/index.md

 <hr/><a id="table" href="#table">#</a>
 <em>aq</em>.<b>table</b>(<i>columns</i>[, <i>names</i>]) · [Source](https://github.com/uwdata/arquero/blob/master/src/table/index.js)

 Create a new <a href="table">table</a> for a set of named *columns*, optionally including an array of ordered column *names*.
+The *columns* input can be an object or Map with names for keys and columns for values, or an entry array of `[name, values]` tuples.

-JavaScript objects have specific key ordering rules: keys are enumerated in the order they are assigned, except for integer keys, which are enumerated first and in sorted order.
-As a result, by default *columns* entries with integer keys are listed first regardless of their order in the object definition.
+JavaScript objects have specific key ordering rules: keys are enumerated in the order they are assigned, except for integer keys, which are enumerated first in sorted order.
+As a result, when using a standard object any *columns* entries with integer keys are listed first regardless of their order in the object definition.
 Use the *names* argument to ensure proper column ordering is respected.
+Map and entry arrays will preserve name ordering, in which case the *names* argument is only needed if you wish to specify an ordering different from the *columns* input.

-This method can be used to create a new table that binds together columns from multiple input sources, so long as all provided columns have the same length.
-See the examples below for more.
+To bind together columns from multiple tables with the same number of rows, use the table [assign](table/#assign) method.
+To transform the table, use the various [verb](verbs) methods.

-* *columns*: An object or Map providing a named set of column arrays.
-Object keys are column names; the enumeration order of the keys determines the column indices if the *names* argument is not provided.
-Object values must be arrays (or array-like values) of identical length.
+* *columns*: An object or Map providing a named set of column arrays, or an entries array of the form `[[name, values], ...]`.
+Keys are column name strings; the enumeration order of the keys determines the column indices if the *names* argument is not provided.
+Column values should be arrays (or array-like values) of identical length.
 * *names*: An array of column names, specifying the index order of columns in the table.

 *Examples*